tigerSmall/myGitTest/CONTRIBUTING.md

 # Welcome to libgit2!
+# Modify info by Ylw
+# Modify info by Ylw

 We're making it easy to do interesting things with git, and we'd love to have your help.